10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 OceanWP – feature-rich yet still relatively fast

-Product angle: With modular add-ons, you can keep OceanWP fairly lightweight by enabling only the features you actually use, making it a good mid-point between barebones themes and big, all-in-one multipurpose themes.
+Product angle: With modular add-ons, you can keep OceanWP fairly lightweight by enabling only the features you actually use, making it a good midpoint between barebones themes and big, all-in-one multipurpose themes.

 Hello theme – fastest when paired with a disciplined Elementor setup

-But there’s an important nuance:
+But there is an important nuance:

 - The Hello theme itself is extremely minimal and fast.

-Fastest themes for WooCommerce & online stores
+Fastest themes for WooCommerce and online stores

 E-commerce sites are naturally heavier (cart fragments, analytics, third-party scripts), so starting with a fast WooCommerce theme is critical.